mcwg/mcwg.github.io/calc-python-labs/index.md

 They illustrate how Calculus-related conversations can look like when the LLM can run Python code by itself (no Google Colab or Python notebooks involved).

-*  [Lake Mead water volume](https://chatgpt.com/share/67a39359-654c-800d-82dc-9a36fca26556) using contour areas by height.
+*  [Lake Mead water volume](https://chatgpt.com/share/67a39359-654c-800d-82dc-9a36fca26556) using cross-sectional areas.
 Data that was used available [here](2001-LakeMeadContourAreas.csv).
 *  [Fitting functions to Glucose data](https://chatgpt.com/share/67a61eae-8a28-800d-8781-ae4515934743)
 *  [Integration of lake mead flow rates and the FTC](https://chatgpt.com/share/67a619d4-cdec-800d-933d-0f7b56a10533).
 Data that was used available [here](lake-mead-rate.csv).